Last updated: September 29th, 2023

 It’s easier to drive well with a VR headset because you get an earlier warning of what the car’s doing.

-In sim racing, you rely on your eyes to sense rotation in the car whereas in circuit racing on a real track, you’ll sense rotation through your body.
+In sim racing, you rely on your ears to sense tyre slip and your eyes to sense rotation in the car.
+This is a little different to real-life motorsport, in circuit racing on a real track, you’ll sense rotation through your body.
 There’s a delay in getting messages like this if you’re looking at monitors which makes catching an accident much more difficult.
 You start to learn to drive the car from memory, not from feel.
 This isn’t the case with VR – it seems I’m much more sensitive to smaller movements in the car at corner entry, so I’m already able to predict what the car is going to do.
 It’s not magic, you’re just getting the information earlier as your eyes sense your entire environment rotating.

 You also get a feel for undulations in the circuit.
 Using the camber example at Lime Rock Park above, in VR you’re just more aware that the car has climbed over a small hump.
 It’s a useful sensation once you become aware of it.